googleapis/google-cloud-python/packages/proto-plus/docs/marshal.rst

     Protocol buffers include well-known types for ``Timestamp`` and ``Duration``, both of which have nanosecond precision.
 However, the Python ``datetime`` and ``timedelta`` objects have only microsecond precision.
+This library converts timestamps to an implementation of ``datetime.datetime``, DatetimeWithNanoseconds, that includes nanosecond
+    precision.

     If you *write* a timestamp field using a Python ``datetime`` value,